 Upon installation, Postgres is set up to use ident authentication, meaning that it associates Postgres roles with a matching Unix/Linux system account.
 If a role exists within Postgres, a Unix/Linux username with the same name is able to sign in as that role.

 The installation procedure created a user account called postgres that is associated with the default Postgres role.
 There are a few ways to utilize this account to access Postgres.
-One way is to switch over to the postgres account on your server by typing:
+One way is to switch over to the postgres account on your server by running the following command:

 - sudo -i -u postgres

-Then you can access the Postgres prompt by typing:
+Then you can access the Postgres prompt by running:

 This will log you into the PostgreSQL prompt, and from here you are free to interact with the database management system right away.